telenordigital/id-docs.telenordigital.com/docs/integrate-android-sdk/go-to-production.md

 ---

 ## Target the production environment
-To target the production enviroment initialize the SDK with the `useStagingEnviroment` parameter set to `false`:
+To target the production environment initialize the SDK with the `useStagingEnvironment` parameter set to `false`:

 ```java
 ConnectSdk.sdkInitialize(getApplicationContext(), false);